ayushi2706/Med-Check/README.md

 Backend Logic: Python

-Hardware Interface (ESP32-CAM): Python (ESP32-CAM)
+Hardware (Camera Module): ESP32-CAM

+Image Processing: OpenCV (cv2), NumPy

 GUI Framework: Tkinter

-Communication: Serial Protocol (via pyserial)
+Communication: HTTP image capture (ESP32 web server)

 UX Design: Figma

 **🛠️ System Architecture**

-Detection Layer (C++): An ESP32-CAM monitors the medication station.
-When pixels change, motion is detected, and a signal is triggered.

-Integration Layer (Serial): The hardware sends an asynchronous interrupt signal (MOTION_DETECTED) over USB-to-TTL.
+Detection Layer (ESP32-CAM): The ESP32-CAM continuously hosts a small HTTP server that gives image captures from live footage.

+Vision Processing Layer (Python): Python program continuously requests images from the ESP32-CAM IP address.
+A constant rolling buffer of images is maintained, and ‘pills taken’/motion detected is identified by checking for significant pixel change using Open CV.

 Application Layer (Python): A multi-threaded dashboard listens for incoming signals, processes the event, updates the UI state in real-time, and persists the data to an audit log.